nixworks/public/news/2011/04/12/README.md

 ##### States of emergency
 ### [The state of emergency in New Zealand following the 2011 Canterbury earthquake is extended for another week. ](/news/2011/04/12/the-state-of-emergency-in-new-zealand-following-the-2011-canterbury-earthquake-is-extended-for-another-week.md)
-_Context: states of emergency, New Zealand, 2011 Canterbury earthquake_
+_Context: states of emergency, 2011 Canterbury earthquake, New Zealand_

 ##### Israeli-Palestinian conflict
 ### [Israeli Prime Minister Benjamin Netanyahu mulls withdrawing IDF forces from parts of the West Bank and handing over full security control to the Palestinian Authority to demonstrate an Israeli diplomatic initiative that would block a possible "diplomatic tsunami" that could follow international recognition of a Palestinian state. ](/news/2011/04/12/israeli-prime-minister-benjamin-netanyahu-mulls-withdrawing-idf-forces-from-parts-of-the-west-bank-and-handing-over-full-security-control-to.md)
-_Context: Benjamin Netanyahu, West Bank, Palestinian Authority, Israeli-Palestinian conflict, Israeli Army_
+_Context: Benjamin Netanyahu, Israeli-Palestinian conflict, West Bank, Israeli Army, Palestinian Authority_

 #####
 ### [Pakistan seeks CIA reduction in the country by 25%-40% ](/news/2011/04/12/pakistan-seeks-cia-reduction-in-the-country-by-25-40.md)